Select Language:

 Immigration Law

-– Provisions of nationality in UAE law according to Nationality Law No. 17 of 1972, as amended by Law No. 10 of 1975 and Federal Decree-Law No. 16 of 2017 and according to the Executive Regulations, as amended in 2021.
-Specifically:
+This course provides a comprehensive examination of UAE nationality and immigration law according to Nationality Law No. 17 of 1972, as amended by Law No. 10 of 1975 and Federal Decree-Law No. 16 of 2017 and according to the Executive Regulations, as amended in 2021.

 • The UAE has established itself as a regional leader in developing a robust information technology and internet infrastructure, responding to the growing demand for e-commerce and digital payments.